slightlynybbled/weibull/readme.md

     import weibull

     # Take real data and supply it for the failure times,
-    # leaving right-censored data as None for units that
+    # leaving right-censored data as None for conservative
-    # have not failed yet.
-This will yield a conservative
-    # estimate as the currently accumulating run time
+    # valus or supply a current run time and a censored
-    # will not be taken into account
+    # array for better estimates.
     fail_times = [None] * 10
     fail_times[7] = 1034.5
     fail_times[8] = 2550.9